420: Unit 1

 Consider: The cause(s) of the war; Lincoln’s war aims; the strategic importance of the Border States; moral, political, military aims of the Union.

-Here is a link to the video we watched in class yesterday.
+Here is a link to a video overview of the Civil War.

 How did the Union win the Civil War?